HERON Decision Support Tool (HERON DST)

 Have a look here and let us know, in 10 clicks !

 Software is of free disposal.
-Those interested to receive it should fill and submit this End User Software License Agreement at firstname.lastname@example.org with the relevant request.
+Those interested to receive it should fill in, sign and submit this End User Software License Agreement at email@example.com with the relevant request.
+Yellow highlighted parts need to be fill in also.
+Stamp of the company/organization/university/entity on the signature is also required.

 The efforts towards energy efficiency improvement, although a priority in decarbonisation, need to overcome significant barriers, strongly linked with the consumer behavior, in order to implement strategies necessary into energy modeling.